 Come to the Summer of Love!
 We have “a nightmare of frustration, anger, disillusionment, despair, racial conflict, and disease swirling about Haight Street, turning it into a tension-filled area simmering with hostility.
 Fights, holdups, muggings, and rapes are common.
 Youngsters stand in doorways and whisper their offers of sale to passers-by.
-The home of the flower children and refuge of youth has become a magnet for hate” (Daniels 63).
+The home of the flower children and refuge of youth has become a magnet for hate.”
+(Daniels 63).
 I’m sorry, were you looking for unity and community?
 Peace and love?
 Good LSD?
 Welcoming citizens?
 Free life and love?
 Well, sorry but you are a little bit too late.
 You should have visited the Haight before the Summer of Love.

 For decades, the Summer of Love has been falsely depicted.
 There was no love, or anything lovely about that summer.
 Bodroghkozy, the author of Groove Tube discusses how she was fascinated by the Hippies she saw on television when she was a child.
 She always dressed up as a Hippie for Halloween with flowers in her hair, bellbottoms, weird boots, and other stereotypical hippie characteristics.
 She wanted to be a Hippie, dress like them, and live like them.
 But, during the Summer of Love, in a hippie city in Canada, when she got to see her heroes in person, she was distraught and she changed her mind about it being her future.
 The Hippies she had been seeing on television were not Hippies.
 She says: “What image of Hippies was I trying to emulate?
 I recognize the only Hippies I encountered on a regular basis came from our family’s unreliable Magnavox color television set.
 My Hippies were TV Hippies” (2).

 What the author is saying is incredibly prominent because it shows how the media has warped our beliefs of reality.
 They gave us a false representation of the true Hippie and the true Summer of Love.
 The Summer of Love, during it and now decades after it, was falsely portrayed.
 It was not a happy time.
 It was a scary time to be in the Haight Ashbury.
 People who did not experience the Summer of Love have been falsely educated by television.
-Everyone who allows the media to be their teachers are falsely educated.
 People see the Summer of Love as this peaceful, uniting time for the Hippie community.
 Some people even believe it was a concert like Woodstock.
 Like journalist Selvin said, “The mythology of that summer in 1967 has never disappeared.
 The San Francisco hippie, dancing in Golden Gate Park with long hair flowing, has become as much of an enduring American archetype as the gunfighters and cowboys who roamed the Wild West.”
 (1).
 The Summer of Love was not harmonic or a concert, it was a horrid disaster.
 The truth about this disaster deserves to be reported, that is why it is important for participants of that summer and researchers to document the true accounts of the Summer of Love.

 The impacts these drugs had on a person’s health were deadly.
 People were sick, starving, lost, and addicted.
 The drug abuse even led to Hepatitis C in the community because people were sharing needles.
 The Haight Ashbury Free Clinic tended to the many sick and addicted drug users.
 They aided those who contracted Hepatitis C and also those who were suffering from the terrifying side effects of heroin and meth.
 There were “five times more drug abuse cases at the hospital” (Bodroghkozy 255).
 The Free Clinic was very busy during the Summer of Love because of the drugs.
 People were taken care of, but the unlucky died from the drugs whether it was from overdose or from the terrifying side effects.
-The San Francisco General Hospital even tended to some of the heroine and meth abusers from the Haight.
-Their “drug abuse cases increased from 150 to 750” during the Summer of Love.
-(Bodroghkozy 256).
+The San Francisco General Hospital even tended to some of the heroin and meth abusers from the Haight.
+Their “drug abuse cases increased from 150 to 750” during the Summer of Love (Bodroghkozy 256).
 Many of the Haight residents were suffering from drug problems and filling up the hospital and the free clinic.
 It extended from simply drug abuse to destroying their immune systems, their brains, their lives, and their community.